markteicher/Censys-io-For-Splunk-app/README.md

 ## Overview

-Censys.io for Splunk provides full visibility into your organization’s externally exposed digital footprint by querying the Censys public scan database using Python-based modular inputs.
-This Splunk App enables security teams to **discover, monitor, analyze, and operationalize external attack surface data** directly within Splunk—without reliance on the Censys web UI.
+Censys.io for Splunk provides full visibility into an organization’s externally exposed digital footprint by querying the Censys public scan database using Python-based modular inputs.

+This Splunk App enables security teams to **discover, monitor, analyze, and operationalize external attack surface data** directly within Splunk—without reliance on the Censys Web User Interfacel

 ---